Berlin Tourism, Berlin Walking Tours, Berlin City Tours

 Architec-Tours

-From Wilhelmine Berlin with its grand and prestigious buildings, to Potsdamer Platz as a focal point of new Berlin, and as a metaphor for the modern metropolis of the 21st century:we will visit the buildings designed and built by Frank O.Gehry, Sir Norman Foster, Santiago Calatrava, Jean Nouvel, I.M.
+From Wilhelminian Berlin, named after the German Emperors Wilhelm I and Wilhelm II, with its grand and prestigious buildings, to Potsdamer Platz as a focal point of new Berlin, and as a metaphor for the modern metropolis of the 21st century: we will visit the buildings designed and built by Frank O.Gehry, Sir Norman Foster, Santiago Calatrava, Jean Nouvel, I.M.
 Pei, Daniel Libeskind, Helmut Jahn, Renzo Piano, Rem Koolhaas, Christian de Portzamparc etc. We will show you all the major architectural innovations, from the grandiose masterpieces of contemporary architecture to the more mediocre examples, as well as buildings that truly missed the mark.

 more fotos >>

-Nowadays, the southern stretch of this famous street in the eastern part of the city presents a picture which is just as attractive and vibrant as its counterpart in the western part of the city, the Kurfürstendamm, which is an upscale mecca for sophisticated shoppers.
-Visually and with regard to prices, the highlights of this classy shopping mile are the French luxury department store Galeries Lafayette and the Friedrichstadtpassagen: three temples of consumption in the art deco-style, which are connected by underground passageways.
-They exude an incomparable cosmopolitan flair and a new sense of urbanity.
+Nowadays, the southern stretch of this famous street in the eastern part of the city presents a modern urban image which is just as attractive and vibrant as its counterpart in the western part of the city, the boulevard Kurfürstendamm, which is an upscale mecca for sophisticated shoppers.
+Visually and with regard to prices as well, the highlights of this classy shopping mile are the French luxury department store Galeries Lafayette and the Friedrichstadtpassagen: three temples of consumption in art deco-style, which are connected by underground passageways.
+They exude an incomparable cosmopolitan flair and a new sense of 21-century urbanity.

 The Gendarmenmarkt -The French part of Berlin

-The Gendarmenmarkt is widely regarded as the most beautiful square in Berlin.This well-proportioned and harmonious ensemble consisting of the the concert hall, and the German and the French cathedrals, serves as a striking example of a rare occurence in architectural history-a unique jewel of self-contained urban and architectural design.
+Gendarmenmarkt is widely regarded as the most beautiful square in Berlin.This well-proportioned and harmonious ensemble consisting of the Concert Hall, the German and the French cathedrals, serves as a striking example of a rare occurence in architectural history-a unique jewel of self-contained urban and architectural design.

 The French cathedral was erected for the Huguenots, who were granted refuge as Protestant refugees from France in the 17th and 18th centuries.
-As skilled craftsmen and merchants they enriched Berlin economicaly and culturally, and last but not least, linguistically and with their culinary traditions... after all, the famous Berliner Boulette ( from the French la boulette: little meatball ) originated with the Huguenots, as well as many other expressions such as Fisimatenten, Kinkerlitzchen, Malheur.
+Being skilled craftsmen and merchants they enriched Berlin economicaly and culturally, and last but not least, linguistically and - above all - with their culinary traditions - after all, the famous Berliner Boulette ( from the Frenchword "la boulette", little meatball ) originated with the Huguenots, as well as many other expressions such to Fisimatenten, Kinkerlitzchen, Malheur etc.

-The Gendarmenmarkt - an oasis of harmony and tranquility in the midst of a pulsating environment.
+Gendarmenmarkt - an oasis of harmony and tranquility in the midst of a vibrant neighbourhood.

 Germany’s chequered past